foundation29org/H29_Doc/source/pages/SW/Components.md

 These requests can return some errors, such as the token is invalid, or has expired: { status: 401, message: "Token expired"} or { status: 401, message: "Invalid Token"}

 As the client is implemented using the Angular 5 framework, when compiling it ([ng build](https://angular.io/guide/deployment)) you will get a "/dist" folder that must be included in the server for the construction of the platform.
+This is further detailed in the Environments section of this document, in the build section of the project.

 ### 2.4.2.
 External APIs
 **[Foundation29 API](https://f29api.northeurope.cloudapp.azure.com/index.html)**, implemented by Foundation29 to use it as an intermediary between the webapp and the azure qnamaker service.
 It is used for QNA functions for the different roles of Health29 platform.